israel-lugo/netcalc/README.rst

 - new command for WHOIS queries
 - make expr command more generic, allow e.g. splitting subnets
 - ability to read networks from file in different formats (CSV, etc.)
+- create packages for common GNU/Linux distributions, and installer for Windows
 - ???

 Suggestions are quite welcome :)